 BCP.
 Three little letters that, unfortunately, strike mind-numbing boredom into most CIOS’s.
 The truth is, Business Continuity Planning isn’t synonymous with the excitement that is typically found in the Information Security world.
-There aren’t nation states trying to subvert your controls, or insiders trying to get away with industrial espionage, or some faceless hactivist group trying to devalue your brand.
+There aren’t nation-states trying to subvert your controls, or insiders trying to get away with industrial espionage, or some faceless hacktivist group trying to devalue your brand.
 No – BCP is about people and process – not the ever-waging war of Good vs. Evil.

 If you believe that, you’re missing out on one of the most transformational tools you’ll ever have in your CISO Utility Belt.

 In many of today’s enterprises, BCP falls between the cracks of Disaster Recovery, which is typically an IT function focused on backups and recovering hardware and applications, and Physical Security, the folks that are generally responsible for premise security and executive protection.
 BCP however, when looked at from a security perspective, provides a wealth of information on which every CISO can use to enhance their programs.

 Business Continuity Planning, by definition, anticipates business disruptions and plans for the rapid restoration of business functionality in the event said disruption.
 While BCP has little to no technology requirements (it relies on the DR plan for technology restoration), the information gathered as part of the BCP program is an invaluable resource when communicating information risk to the business owners.